I often encounter atheists who claim that there is no evidence for God.

 Consider the following evidence, for example:

 Information is evidence of God.
 Information itself is metaphysical.
 Logic is metaphysical.
-Now, if metaphysical things exist then that itself is yet another evidence for the possibility and probability of the existence of God, who, by very definition, is metaphysical!
-But atheists claim there is no such thing as a “metaphysical” something.
+Now, if metaphysical things exist then that itself is yet another evidence for the possibility and probability of the existence of God, who, by very definition, is metaphysical.
+But most atheists claim there is no such thing as a “metaphysical” something.
 All is matter and energy.

 We know information is metaphysical because it is always other or different from the medium in which it is stored.
 The ink on the paper in a book, by itself is not information.
 It’s just a dye.
 Ink on paper, by the way it’s used and structured to form symbols that, in turn, represent specific concepts and meanings, is merely the container, the medium through which information is conveyed.
 All symbol systems imply metaphysics and intelligence.
 The collective symbols, by the way they are organized on the paper can contain meaningful information, to a mind that knows the symbolic convention, or code, used.

-Again, the pixels on your screen are not the information they contain.
+But the pixels on your screen are not the information they contain.
 They are mere colored light spots.
 However, the pixels encode information that requires a mind – a mind that has been taught the symbol convention used (say the alphabet or icons) – to interpret it.
 That information is not random – it isn’t a meaningless blotch – but is structured and semantic.
 It has syntax, semantics (meaning) and purpose.
 No symbolic convention (code) is without purpose.
 But the very concept of purpose implies intention which implies mind and volition.

-Encoded algorithmic information is a symbol system, whether that symbol system be such as the English or Hebrew alphabets or the ATCG chemicals of DNA.
+Encoded algorithmic information is a symbol system, whether that symbol system be such as the English, Cyrillic or Hebrew alphabets or the ATCG chemicals of DNA.
 Such symbol systems cannot exist without intelligence (they intrinsically imply intelligent origin) thereby demonstrating that metaphysical intelligence must exist in order to explain the humongous levels of algorithmic information contained in the DNA molecule.

 That intelligence – given its complexity, depth and intricacy – is best and most simply (Occam’s Razor) explained by what men have always called “God”.
 The Intelligent originator.